OSGeo/grass/lib/db/sqlp/test/README.md

 `sqlptest` reads SQL statements (one per row) from standard input and writes results of parser to standard output.

-Some test statemets are in `./test`.
+Some test statements are in `./test`.